-- The Egg Helmet — Students get a hands on lesson about the importance of wearing a helmet to protect their brain utilizing eggs, bubblewrap and lengthy fall.
+The Egg Helmet — Students get a hands on lesson about the importance of wearing a helmet to protect their brain utilizing eggs, bubblewrap and a lengthy fall.

-If you would like to coordinate a Brain Awareness Day at your school, please contact James Hyman at email@example.com of the H.i.v.e Lab (Hyman in vivo electrophysiology Laboratory), who is now in charge of coordinating Brain Awareness Events for the UNLV Psychology Department Neuroscience Laboratories.
+If you would like to coordinate a Brain Awareness Day at your school, please contact James Hyman at email@example.com of the H.i.v.e Lab (Hyman in vivo electrophysiology Laboratory), who is now in charge of coordinating Brain Awareness Events for the UNLV Cellular and Molecular Brain Research Laboratory.

 THE BRAIN BEE

 The Brain Bee is an international neuroscience competition for high school students.
 Starting in 2014, we helped to bring the first ever local Brain Bee to Las Vegas and held it here at UNLV.
 The Brain Bee is essentially a science bowl but where all the questions are neuroscience based!
 Students from across Las Vegas compete for the top-prize: a trip to the U.S. National Brain Bee that is held in Baltimore, Maryland.
 The winner of the U.S. National Brain Bee receives an all-expense paid trip to the International Brain Bee.
 Some of the recent locations of the International Brain Bee include:

 Cairns, Australia (2015)